mepto/p9/readme.md

 ### Secret key

-Create a .litreview.secret file in the settings folder and add a json dictionary with the SECRET_KEY for Django.
+Create a .litreview.secret file in the main folder and add a json dictionary with the SECRET_KEY item for Django.

 ### Requirements